Jainism in Europe

 The introduction of Jainism to the West is credited to a German scholar, Hermann Jacobi, who translated some Jain literature and published it in the series 'Sacred Books of East' in 1884.

-In Europe, the largest Jain populations are in Britain, with a population of about 25,000 (as of 2006).
+In Europe, the largest Jain communities are in Belgium and the UK.

 Jains living outside India belong to various traditions: Digambara, Śvetāmbara, Terapanthi, Sthanakvasi, Shrimad Rajchandra are all represented.
 In many cases, they gather and worship together in spite of sectarian differences.

 Jainism in Ireland

 The Jain community in Ireland is involved across different occupations.

 The Jains in Ireland are estimated to be around 1000 people.
 The majority live in and around Dublin but a few families are spread across other parts of Ireland, including Northern Ireland.
 Jains in Ireland are a well settled and respected community.
 Jain Samaj Ireland includes members of all different panths within Jainism.

 Jain Samaj Ireland aspires to build a Jain Temple in Ireland and is actively seeking support and guidance from various other Samaj in India and across the world.